TheLocust3/Android-Recorder/README.md

 There are a million ways to install ruby so head over to https://www.ruby-lang.org/en/installation/ for details

-To get ADB download it from http://developer.android.com/sdk/index.html?hl=sk and follow the instructions to install itADB MUST be added to your path for this program to execute
+To get ADB download it from http://developer.android.com/sdk/index.html?hl=sk and follow the instructions to install it
+ADB MUST be added to your path for this program to execute

 After you have completed the steps above just run the command:
 ```